An Improved Bound for Weak Epsilon-Nets in the Plane: Proof of Theorem

-{\it Bounding $|E_2|$ and $|E_3|$.} Since the definitions of $E_2$ and $E_3$ are symmetrical, we bound only the cardinality of the former set.
+{\it Bounding $|E_2|$ and $|E_3|$.} Since the definitions of $E_2$ and $E_3$ are fully symmetrical (up to reversing the $x$-axis), we bound only the cardinality of the former set.
 We direct every edge $uv\in E_2$ rightwards; see Figure \ref{Fig:Bad123} (center).\footnote{Specifically, if this edge is directed from $u$ to $v$ then $pu$ and $vq$ are edges of the convex quadrilateral $\conv(p,q,u,v)$.}